abhay-byte/mali-win-emu-list/readme.md

 That's it!
 A maintainer will review your submission, create the necessary files, and add it to the main compatibility list.
 Thank you for helping the community!

 ***

-## Disclaimer

-This project is for educational and research purposes only.
-The information provided is user-submitted and is not guaranteed to work on your device.
-Please support game developers by purchasing the games you play.
-This repository does not provide any game files or software for emulation.